fleetdm/fleet/docs/01-Using-Fleet/02-fleetctl-CLI.md

 ## Introduction

 Fleetctl (pronounced "Fleet control") is a CLI tool for managing Fleet from the command line.
 Fleetctl enables a GitOps workflow with Fleet and osquery.
-With fleetctl you can manage configurations, queries, packs, generate osquery installers, etc.
+With fleetctl, you can manage configurations, queries, packs, generate osquery installers, etc.

 Fleetctl also provides a quick way to work with all the data exposed by Fleet without having to use the Fleet UI or work directly with the Fleet API.